Declaration for the Commencement of Business : Within 180 Days since Incorporation

 If a company pursues objects requiring registration or approval from any sectoral regulators such as The Reserve Bank of India and Securities and Exchange Board of India etc, then it shall obtain such registration or approval along with the attached declaration.
 The eForm INC 20-A has to be verified and certified by a practicing professional before filing with the ROC (Registrar Of Companies)

 5.Penalties for Default

-The penalties for non-compliance are very high which has been done intentionally so as to curb out the number of shell companies incorporated.
+The penalties for non-compliance was very high which has been done intentionally so as to curb out the number of shell companies incorporated.
 Following are the penalties for non-compliance:

 - Company strike-off: If the Registrar has reasonable grounds to believe that the company is not carrying on any business or operations even after 180 days of incorporation, the registrar may remove the name of the company from the Register of companies.